-When sending a message from its origin at the producer to the TDMQ for RocketMQ server, and finally to the consumers, TDMQ for RocketMQ records the flow progress of the message and displays as a message trace in the console.
+When a message is sent from a producer to the TDMQ for RocketMQ server and then consumed by a consumer, TDMQ for RocketMQ will record the entire transfer process of this message and display it as a message trace in the console.

-If you use a client v4.x, you need to enable the message trace feature via the client.
-An example of specific setting is as follows:
+If you use a client of 4.x or a remoting client of 5.0 or later versions, you need to enable the message trace feature on the client.
+The specific example for enabling the message trace feature on the client is as follows:

 DefaultMQProducer producer = new DefaultMQProducer(namespace, groupName,